psychdatascience/FDS-CourseOne/tutorial003.md

 | this | is | the | table's | content |
 | More | content | is | shown | here |

 There are many commands in MarkDown (explore for example you can add Emojis 👽, by starting typing : and selecting your favorite 🐜!).
+You can even add a URL to your MD file in the following way: `[URL NAME HERE](URL HERE)` for example here is the URL to all the commands you can explore and learn about: [MarkDown Syntax](https://guides.github.com/features/mastering-markdown/).

 Note that we will ask you to learn more about it for the next lectures and the first report!

 #### 4. Git Commits